 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our executive officers, directors and persons who beneficially own more than 10% of our common stock to file reports of initial ownership and subsequent changes in that ownership with the SEC.
-Based solely on a review of the copies of reports furnished to us and the written representations of our directors and executive officers, we believe that during the year ended December 31, 2009, our directors, executive officers and greater than 10% stockholders complied with all Section 16(a) filing requirements, except that Matt Dillon had one report covering one transaction filed late with respect to 2008 and one report amending one transaction with respect to 2007.
+Based solely on a review of the copies of reports furnished to us and the written representations of our directors and executive officers, we believe that during the year ended December 31, 2009, our directors, executive officers and greater than 10% stockholders complied with all Section 16(a) filing requirements, except that Matt Dillon had one report covering one transaction filed late with respect to 2009, one report covering two transactions filed late with respect to 2008 and one report amending one transaction with respect to 2007.